Rouesvm/Backpacks-Polymer/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Provide a log file**
-This is necessary if your bug is not possible to replicate in other systems.
+This is required if your bug can't be reproduced on other systems.
+Still, it's recommended to include it regardless, as it can be helpful for mod authors.

 **Additional context**
 Add any other context about the problem here.